jmussman/lambdaone-aws-python/README.md

             test_jwt_key.py
 ````

-### Initializing the development environment.
+### Initializing the local development environment.

-The expected integrated development environment (IDE) for this project is visual studio code.
+If you prefer, development may also be done in a [GitHub Codespaces](#run-the-tests-in-github-codespaces) environment, which is discussed in the next section.

+The requirements for local development are:

+* Python 3.8 or later; any distribution, e.g. Anaconda, should be fine.
-Python 3.8 or later is required; this project was built and tested with version 3.12.2.
+The project was built and tested with Python 3.12.2 via Anaconda.

-If you prefer to run the project in GitHub Codespaces [jump ahead](#run-the-tests-in-github-codespaces)
+* Visual Studio Code
+    * Add the Microsoft "Python extension for Visual Studio Code".
+    This should also add the Microsoft "Python Debugger extension for Visual Studio Code", but
+    if it does not make sure this is added too.

 #### Instructions

-1. Clone this project locally with *get clone git@github.com:jmussman/lambdaone-aws-python.git*.
+1. Clone this project locally with *get clone [git@github.com:jmussman/lambdaone-aws-python.git](it@github.com:jmussman/lambdaone-aws-python.git)*.
 1. Open the project in VS Code.
+1. Open an integrated terminal with with View &rarr; Terminal.
-1. In the project create a virtual python environment from the terminal.
+Create a virtual python environment from the terminal.
-The folder name .env is important:
+The folder name .venv is important ($ is the command prompt):
     ```
     $ python -m venv .venv
     ```
-1. From the VS Code command palette run *Python: Select Interpreter* and pick *.venv/bin/python*.
+1. Open the command palette with View &rarr; Command Palette...
+Seach for *Python: Select Interpreter* and click on it.
+Pick the python in the .venv folder, e.g. *Python 3.12.2 ('.venv') ./.venv/bin/python*.
 1. Recommended: open VS Code settings, search for *Python Terminal Activate Environment*, and make sure it is checked.
+It should be checked by default.
-This will run the activation script in each terminal window opened.
+This will run the virtual environment activation script in each terminal window opened, which is necessary for the *Run and Debug* panel commands.
 1. There are two sets of module requirements for the project, one for production and a second one with development dependencies.
-Install both of these with pip at the command line:
+Install both of these to the virtual environment (./.venv/lib) with pip at the command line:
     ```
-    $ pip -r requirements.txt
+    $ pip install -r requirements.txt
-    $ pip -r devrequirements.txt
+    $ pip install -r devrequirements.txt
     ```
 1. The environment is ready to begin development or run the existing tests.
 Skip over the next section on *GitHub Codespaces* and continue with [*Tests*](#tests).

-#### Run the tests in GitHub Codespaces
+#### Run the project in GitHub Codespaces

+The button will replace the repository page in this tab with the Codespace, so read all the instructions first!

 [![Open in GitHub Codespaces](https://github.com/codespaces/badge.svg)](https://github.com/codespaces/new?hide_repo_select=true&ref=main&repo=858797673)

-Click the button above to open the project in GitHub Codespaces (it will open in this tab).
+Click the button above (after reading the instructions) to open the project in GitHub Codespaces.
-Click the *Create codespace* button on the configuration page to proceed.
+On the project configuration page presented click the *Create codespace* button to proceed.
 The codespace will go through several initialization steps.
-After the README.md file is displayed a terminal window named *Codespace* will open to run the script to finish installation.
+After the README.md file is displayed a terminal window named *Codespace* will open to run the script which finishes installation.

-When the *pip* commands finish in this window and when the terminal window is left at a command prompt, it is safe to close the terminal and continue.
+When the *pip* commands launched by the script finish in this window, and when the terminal window is left at a command prompt,
+it is safe to close the terminal and start working with the project.

+#### Tests

-In the VS Code Run and Debug panel execute the task *All Tests* or *Coverage All Tests*".
+Open the VS Code *Run and Debug* panel from the toolbar and execute either task *All Tests* or *Coverage All Tests*".
-A new terminal window named *Python* will open to display the results (and a second window for the report if code coverage is run).
+A new terminal window named *Python* will open to display the resultsof the tests.

-### Tests

-Run the unit and integration tests from the *Run and Debug* panel using the *All Tests* or *Coverage All Tests* launch configuration.
-The tests will run in the terminal window labeled *Python Debug Console*.
-If coverage is selected, the code coverage report will open in another terminal window.
+If code coverage is selected, the report will open in its own terminal window.

-The integration test for *lambda_function, test_lambda_function.py*, requires a JWKS server to provide the key in JSON format.
+The integration test for *lambda_function, test_lambda_function.py*, requires a
+JWKS endpoint at an authorization server to provide the public signing keys in JSON format.
-This is handled by creating a Python HTTP server with a SimpleHTTPRequestHandler for the requests that serves files from
+This is handled internally in the test fixture by creating a Python HTTP server with a SimpleHTTPRequestHandler for the requests that serves files from
 the test/resources folder.
 The hardwired JSON key is in the resources folder.
 The server starts when the test class is loaded, and is shut down when the test class ends.